 There is less paperwork

-Starting a partnership isn’t difficult.
+Starting a business partnership isn’t difficult.
 You don’t have to file special paperwork with the federal government.
 You probably only have minimal local paperwork.

 All partners involved must sign a partnership agreement.
 This agreement will detail the duties and responsibilities of each partner, how decisions will be made, how profits and losses are divided, and more.
 Creating and signing this document is more simple than filling out the paperwork for other business structures.